skoerfgen/ACMECert/README.md

 >
 > can be one of the following:
 > * A string containing an e-mail address
-> * Array of e-mail adresses
+> * Array of e-mail addresses
 ###### Return Values
 > Returns an array containing the account information.
 ###### Errors/Exceptions
-> Throws an `ACME_Exception` if the server responded with an error message or an `Exception` if an other error occured updating the account.
+> Throws an `ACME_Exception` if the server responded with an error message or an `Exception` if an other error occurred updating the account.

 ---